viclima94/List-Github-Repositories/README.md

   > nodemon: 2.0.6

 # We can Run with Docker
- 1. Clone the Project
- 2. cd password-generator-react
- 3. docker-compose up -d --build
- 4. link: localhost:8080
+ 1. docker pull viclima94/nodeapi:1.0
+ 2. docker run -p 8080:8080 viclima94/nodeapi:1.0
+ 3. Now we have our Microsservice running at: localhost:8080

 # We can clone and run with Git
  1. Clone the Project
- 2. cd password-generator-react
+ 2. cd List-Github-Repositories
- 3. npm install
+ 3. yarn install || npm install
- 4. npm start
+ 4. yarn server.js
- 5. link: localhost:8080
+ 5. Now we have our microsservice running at: localhost:8080